tristan-smith/EE361Lab4/ee361lab4report.md

 ## Antenna Placement and Orientation
 In \ref{design-orientation} we found that turning the decay down to about 50% was the most effective way to estimate power, because this was performing more averaging on the signal, which gave us a better picture of the signals average power over time.
 We also found that measuring the peak value of the non-square signals was the best way to estimate their power, because the peak value was where the majority of the power was concentrated.
 This may not be apparent from the figures shown, but that is because they are on a dB scale, where as on a linear scale the center peak would be many times larger than any of the sidelobes.
 However for a rectangular pulse shape this would not work, because the whole rectangle has a constant height, which means that the power is distributed over the whole band.
 This means that we needed to take the total area of the rectangles to get the power of the signal, which simply requires us to convert the frequency spectrum to a dB scale and then you can simply add the width and height to get the power contained inside the signal.
+Because the noise power was extremely low compared to our actual signal gains, we could effectively ignore the noise when

 ## Effect of RF Gain